mainkoon81/ooo-Bayesian-Introduction/README.md

  <img src="https://user-images.githubusercontent.com/31917400/66209863-49e6b600-e6b0-11e9-8668-aa2ccb4501e0.jpg"/>

    - we assume the model - Joint: `P(θ, Data)` which is `P(Data|θ)` x `P(θ)`
    - MAP can unlike MLE, avoid overfitting.
-MAP gives you the Ridge regression.
+MAP gives you the **`L2 Regularization`** term.
+   -

- - But we anyhow prefer Full Distribution rather than just point estimate.
+ - But we still anyhow prefer Full Distribution rather than just point estimate.
+We want to address the uncertainty.

 ### *c-1) Posterior: Bayesian `Inference` (Parameter Distribution Estimation)
  - "Inference" refers to how you learn parameters of your model.
 There are two main flavours: